-The school uses SCHOLAR PACK to keep attendance registers to ensure they are as accurate as possible and can be easily analysed and shared with the appropriate authorities.

-Designated staff members will take the attendance register at the start of each school day and at the start of the afternoon session.
-This register will record whether pupils are:

-- Present.

-- Absent.

-- Attending an approved educational visit.

-- Unable to attend due to exceptional circumstances.

-The school will use the national attendance codes to ensure attendance and absence are monitored and recorded in a consistent way.
-The following codes will be used:

-- / = Present in the morning

-- \ = Present in the afternoon

-- L = Late arrival before the register has closed

-- C = Leave of absence granted by the school

-- E = Excluded but no alternative provision made

-- H = Authorised holiday

-- I = Illness

-- M = Medical or dental appointments

-- R = Religious observance

-- B = Off-site education activity

-- G = Unauthorised holiday

-- O = Unauthorised absence

-- U = Arrived after registration closed

-- N = Reason not yet provided

-- X = Not required to be in school

-- T = Gypsy, Roma, and Traveller absence

-- V = Educational visit or trip

-- P = Participating in a supervised sporting activity

-- D = Dual registered at another educational establishment

-- Y = Exceptional circumstances

-- Z = Pupil not on admission register

-When the school has planned to be fully or partially closed, the code '#' will be used for the relevant pupils who are absent.
-This code will also be used to record year groups who are not due to attend because the school has set different term dates for different years, e.g. induction days.

-All amendments made to the attendance register will include the original entry, the amended entry, the reason for the amendment, the date of amendment and the name and role of the person who made the amendment.

-Every entry received into the attendance register will be preserved for three years.
+- 7.1 The school uses SCHOLAR PACK to keep attendance registers to ensure they are as accurate as possible and can be easily analysed and shared with the appropriate authorities.
+The school will also ensure that it meets it statutory requirements by daily uploading pupil absence data to the DFE Portal. - 7.2 Designated staff members will take the attendance register at the start of each school day and at the start of the afternoon session.
+This register will record whether pupils are: - Present. - Absent. - Attending an approved educational visit. - Unable to attend due to exceptional circumstances. - 7.3 The school will use the national attendance codes to ensure attendance and absence are monitored and recorded in a consistent way.
+The following codes will be used: - # = planned whole or partial school closure - / = Present in the morning - Image: A second seco - L = Late arrival before the register has closed - K = Attending education provision arranged by the Local Authority - C = exceptional circumstance - CI = Participating in a regulated performance or undertaking regulated employment abroad. - C2 = Leave of absence for a compulsory school age pupil subject to a part-time timetable - E = Suspended or Excluded but no alternative provision made - H = Authorised holiday - I = Illness (not medical of dental appointment)

+- JI = attending an interview for employment or for admission to another educational institution - M = Medical or dental appointments - R = Religious observance - B = Attending any other approved educational activity such as Alternative Provision - G = Unauthorised holiday - = Unauthorised absence - U = Arrived after registration closed - N = Reason not yet provided - Q = Unable to attend the school because of a lack of access arrangements - X = Not required to be in school - T = Traveller Absence - V = Educational visit or trip - P = Participating in a supervised sporting activity - D = Dual registered at another educational establishment - YI = Unable to attend due to transport normally provided not being available - Y2 = Unable to attend due to widespread disruption to travel - Y3 = Unable to attend due to part of the school premises being closed - Y4 = Unable to attend due to the whole school site being unexpectedly closed - Y5 = Unable to attend as pupil is in criminal justice detention - Y6 = Unable to attend in accordance with public health guidance or law - Y7 = Unable to attend because of any other unavoidable cause - Z = Pupil not on admission register - 7.4 When the school has planned to be fully closed, the code '#' will be used for the relevant pupils who are absent.
+This code will also be used to record year groups who are not due to attend because the school has set different term dates for different years, e.g. induction days. - 7.5 All amendments made to the attendance register will include the original entry, the amended entry, the reason for the amendment, the date of amendment and the name and role of the person who made the amendment. - 7.6 Every entry received into the attendance register will be preserved for three years.

-7. Authorising parental absence requests
+8.0 Authorising parental absence requests